jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 Clients should stop polling due to an error:
  * 400 --> the client hasn't correctly implemented against this API spec
- * 404 --> due to a misconfiguration related data cannot be found on the server or the app and the client are not linked
+ * 404 --> due to a misconfiguration, related data cannot be found on the server or the app and the client are not linked
- * 500 --> an error in the app/server, please raise a report ticket
+ * 500 --> an error in the app/server, please report an issue in Github

 ### Request types and payload structure